Nigerian model, Felicia Boco emerges Most Beautiful African Model 2020

 While addressing the press shortly after the coronation, Felicia acknowledged every support she got from relatives and also talked about her upcoming projects:

-"Firstly, I would love to thank God for the new title and for a successful coronation, also thanking my family, friends and well-wishers for voting and standing by me during the contest.
-Trust you will help even more as I carry out all my pet projects ".
+"Firstly, I would love to thank God for the new tittle and for a successful coronation, also thanking my family, friends and well wishers for voting and standing by me during the contest.
+Trust you will help even more as I carryout all my pet projects ".

 Nigerian model, Felicia Boco emerges Most Beautiful African Model 2020